-In Volume 1, each element is organized into three basic components: (1) an individual vision statement; (2) a narrative that describes the background and context for the element; and (3) a goal and list of policies that, when implemented, will help achieve the city's vision.
-Volume 1 also contains the Future Land Use Map and a glossary of key terms.
+In Volume 1, each of the elements is organized into three basic components: (1) an individual vision statement; (2) a narrative that describes the background and context for the element; and (3) a goal and list of policies that, when implemented, will achieve the city's vision.
+Volume 1 also contains the Future Land Use Map and a Glossary of key terms.